moby/moby/docs/sources/use/basics.md

 ## Committing (saving) a container state

-Save your containers state to a container image, so the state can be re-used.
+Save your containers state to an image, so the state can be re-used.

 When you commit your container only the differences between the image